mountaineerbr/shellChatGPT/README.md

 <!-- https://platform.openai.com/docs/guides/fine-tuning/preparing-your-dataset -->

+Start new chat session from the "unix.txt" Instruction file.
+The commands below are aliases for command line option `-S .prompt_name`.

+    chatgpt.sh -cc -S ..unix

+    chatgpt.sh -cc -..unix

+    chatgpt.sh -cc..unix

+In this case, the custom prompt will be loaded, and the history will be recorded in the corresponding "unix.tsv" file at the cache directory.

+The command below starts a chat session, loads the "unix" instruction, and changes to the defaults "chatgpt.tsv" history.

+    chatgpt.sh -cc..unix /chatgpt

+    chatgpt.sh -cc -S "..unix" /session chatgpt

 #### Vision Models (GPT-4-Vision)

 To send an `image` / `url` to vision models, start the script and then either